surveysolutions/docs/content/faq/my-questionnaire-is-not-as-fast-as-it-used-to-be-why-.md

 </tr>
 <tr class="even">
 <td style="text-align: center;">3.
 The tablet could have changed.</td>
-<td style="text-align: center;"> The user tests the questionnaire using a tablet specifically purchased for the development team.
+<td style="text-align: center;">Â The user tests the questionnaire using a tablet specifically purchased for the development team.
 But for the data collection team, a cheaper model questionnaire is purchased.
-It is expected the hardware will affect the performance. <br />
+It is expected the hardware will affect the performance.Â <br />
 Test the questionnaire performs responsively on the model that you will be using for data collection!</td>
 </tr>
 <tr class="odd">